jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a second year Master's student at the <a href="http://www-lsm.naist.jp/en/">Large-scale Systems Management Lab</a> of <a href="http://www.naist.jp/en/">NAIST</a>.
 I am advised by <a href="http://www-lsm.naist.jp/~kasahara/index-e.html"> Prof. Shoji Kasahara</a>.
-In this lab, I undertake Computer Security research where I investigate Intrusion Detection in IoT Networks using Deep Reinforcement Learning methods.
+In this lab, I undertake Computer Security research where I investigate <b>Intrusion Detection</b> in IoT Networks using Deep Reinforcement Learning methods.
 Broadly speaking, I am highly motivated by the recent progress made in Deep Learning.

 At the same time, I'm working on a few projects in NLP namely; <b>Syllable Tokenization</b> and <b>Corpus Building</b> with <a href="https://sites.google.com/site/tarowtnb/">Prof. Taro Watanabe</a> from the <a href="https://nlp.naist.jp/en/">Natural Language Processing Lab</a> at NAIST.